There are many good birdwatching locations throughout Hong Kong.

 Maybe check with HK Birdwatching Soc if there are any hired boat trips to the island and nearby waters that you might be able to join (for share of costs).

-Ho Man Tin
+Urban hotspot: Ho Man Tin

-Across in east Kowloon, this has become something of an El Dorado for mainly songbird migrants, with a remarkable diversity of locally scarce and rare birds – especially woodland thrushes, flycatchers, warblers and more.
+In east Kowloon, this has become something of an El Dorado for mainly songbird migrants, with a remarkable diversity of locally scarce and rare birds – especially woodland thrushes, flycatchers, warblers and more.

 The main birding area is to the north of Ma Tau Wai Service Reservoir.
 Here, there are slopes with concrete coverings – to guard against landslides/erosion, with abundant trees, and various trails leading along them, plus flights of steps, a narrow road winding to the top.

-The Peak (Mount Austin)
+High on Hong Kong Island: The Peak (Mount Austin)

 The Peak (Victoria Peak) on HK Island affords a chance to combine birding with sightseeing.
 If you stroll up Mount Austin Road from the Peak Tram station, you should enjoy classic views of the city and Victoria Harbour (weather and smog permitting!); as well as birding in woods and gardens including Victoria Peak Garden that hold species including Blue Magpie, Violet Whistling Thrush, and more elusive Black-throated Laughingthrush, Greater Necklaced Laughingthrush and Rufous-necked Scimitar-Babbler.
 There’s also a chance of interesting migrants and winter visitors, such as White’s Thrush.